shaukatdesai/nexttraining/Step2.md

   [![img](https://github.com/oracle/cloudtestdrive/raw/master/ATP/APEX/images/lab400/go_to_atp.png)](https://github.com/oracle/cloudtestdrive/blob/master/ATP/APEX/images/lab400/go_to_atp.png)

-- You should already have an ATP instance named "WORKSHOP".
-Click it.
+- You should already have an ATP instance named "**WORKSHOP**".
+Click it and it will take you to the Details page.

 ## Configuring auto-scaling